CrypticSignal/video-quality-metrics/README.md

 The source of the quoted text, plus additional information about VMAF (such as the correct way to calculate VMAF), can be found [here](https://netflixtechblog.com/vmaf-the-journey-continues-44b51ee9ed12).

+**Notes:**

 - If you are transcoding a video that will be viewed on a mobile phone, you can add the `-pm` argument which will enable the [phone model](https://github.com/Netflix/vmaf/blob/master/resource/doc/models.md/#predict-quality-on-a-cellular-phone-screen).

-- If you are transcoding a video that will be viewed on a 4K display, the default model (`vmaf_v0.6.1.json`) is fine if you are only interested in relative VMAF scores, i.e. the score differences between different presets/CRF values, but if you are interested in absolute scores, it may be better to use the 4K model file which predicts the subjective quality of video displayed on a 4K screen at a distance of 1.5x the height of the screen.
+- If you are transcoding a video that will be viewed on a 4K display, the default model (`vmaf_v0.6.1.json`) is fine if you are only interested in relative VMAF scores, i.e. the score differences between different encoder parameter values, but if you are interested in absolute scores, it may be better to use the 4K model file which predicts the subjective quality of video displayed on a 4K screen at a distance of 1.5x the height of the screen.
 To use the 4K model, replace the value of the `model_file_path` variable in libvmaf.py with `'vmaf_models/vmaf_4k_v0.6.1.json'`.